 Cpl.
-Edward Gus Depa was born on September 3, 1916, Taylor County, Wisconsin, to Marek and Ludwina Depa.
-He was raised in Wisconsin with his three brothers and three sisters.
+Edward Gus Depa was born on September 3, 1916, to Marek and Ludwina Depa, in Taylor County, Wisconsin, and was raised in Wisconsin with his three brothers and three sisters.
 His mother died while he was a child leaving his father to raise the children.
-Edward came to Chicago looking for work in 1936 and lived at 1739 West Erie Street.
-He worked as a punch press operator at Chicago Flexible Shaft Company.
-The Selective Service Act went into effect on October 16, 1940, and Ed went to his draft board and registered.
-He also named his sister, Jean Kula, as his contact person.
+Edward came to Chicago looking for work in 1936 and lived at 1739 West Erie Street and worked as a punch press operator at Chicago Flexible Shaft Company.
+The Selective Service Act went into effect on October 16, 1940, and Ed went to his draft board, registered, and named his sister, Jean Kula, as his contact person.
 Edward was drafted in April 1941 and sent to Fort Knox, Kentucky, where he became a member of Company B, 192nd Tank Battalion.
+The company had been an Illinois National Guard tank company, and since he came from Illinois, he was put into the company.
 By this point the Army was rushing basic training, so his training may have only been several weeks long.

 The battalion was assigned to the Red Army, attached to the Fourth Cavalry, and stationed at Camp Robinson, Arkansas.
 Two days later it made a two-day move, as a neutral unit, to Ragley, Louisiana, and was assigned to the Blue Army.
 The battalion’s bivouac was in the Kisatchi Forest where the soldiers dealt with mosquitoes, snakes, wood ticks, snakes, and alligators.